Manual Installation¶

 Info

 Kibana is not started automatically after installation.
-We recomend running it with systemd.
+We recommend running it with systemd.

 Note